What is a ‘secret trust’?

-A fully-secret trust is created when a testator bequeaths property to a specified person in his will who has agreed that he will hold the property left to him on trust for a third party.
-In a fully-secret trust neither the fact of the trust nor the identity of the beneficiary are revealed in the will.
+A fully-secret trust is created when a testator bequeaths property to a specified person (the ‘legatee’) in his will who has agreed that they will hold the property on trust for a third party/parties on the testator’s death.
+Neither the fact of the trust nor the identity of the beneficiary/ies are revealed in the will itself.

-Although secret trusts generally arise in the context of a testamentary disposition, a secret trust may arise in a case of intestacy, provided that the person entitled to the deceased’s estate on his intestacy had agreed that he would receive the specified property as a trustee and not for himself absolutely.
-As Romer J stated in Re Gardner 2 Ch 230:
+Although secret trusts are generally used when someone makes a will, they can arise in cases of intestacy (where the deceased left no valid will).
+A secret trust may arise provided the person entitled to the deceased’s estate on their intestacy had agreed they would receive the specified property as a trustee, and not for himself absolutely.

 Why does equity enforce secret trusts?